boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 The BOLTS library consists of several different components, processes and conventions and a number of precisely defined concepts.
-The purpose of this document is to specify them.
+The purpose of this document is to specify them in detail.

 *****************************************
 Parts, Classes, Standards and Collections